DSA SF offers two options for addressing perceived behavior problems within our organization:

 The Conflict Resolution (CR) committee is an all-volunteer group of your comrades who offer structured, informal paths to de-escalation and resolution of conflict within the SF DSA chapter.
+CR is also available to support those who would like to check-in individually in order to discuss a particular concern or issue.
 All CR experiences are confidential.
 There’s no issue too small, so please reach out to us!

 Important disclaimers about Conflict Resolution